 Everything gets better from there...
 How Viking women were treated, and what their rights were compared to some of the countries they were conquering (Lagertha - played by a very capable & beautiful Katheryn Winnick, FIGHTS with her husband & ex-husband); what their early democratic society was like - they had some really strange laws; how they raised their children; and how much they were into their Gods & Goddesses; what their religion was like, etc.

-A show that is both fascinating and relatively historically-accurate - NICE, well-done and HIGHLY recommended by this Vikings fan!
+A show that is both fascinating and historically-relevant, if not quite accurate - NICE, well-done and HIGHLY recommended by this Vikings fan!
 I'm very much looking forward to Season Three.

 Vikings Season 3 Trailor